croketephji/pikwadraat/_exposities/Contrast-in-kwadraat_en.md

 The exhibition runs until Sunday the 18th of December included.
 Open every Friday, Saterday and Sunday from 14 pm until 18 pm, and on appointment.

+In the attic, you can also discover a fine sellection of ceramics.